threefoldfoundation/threefold_data/content/blog/smart_contract_blog/smart_contract_blog.md

 ---
-## Story behind the Smart Contract

 ThreeFold was inspired by the blockchain burst when it was created in 2016.
-After doing a comprehensive scan of the technological space we realised that Blockchain holds the best technology to store (1) Smart Contracts and (2) Transactions in an immutable way.
+After doing a comprehensive scan of the technological space we realized that Blockchain holds the best technology to store (1) Smart Contracts and (2) Transactions in an immutable way.
 We created our own blockchain database: Rivine to host the Smart Contract layer before switching to the Parity Substrate of Polkadot and our Transactional blockchain to the Stellar Network.
 <br/>
 <br/>
-While we use blockchain technology, ThreeFold is much more than just a blockchain as we apply many more revolutionary technologies.
-And we decided to use the Parity substrate as we don’t see the need to create something if there’s already great technologies out there that we can already use.
-Today we’re proud of our Smart Contract for IT layer and approach the ThreeFold Grid v3 release this year which will expose its full potential to interact with the primitives of the grid.
+While we use blockchain technology, ThreeFold is much more than just "a blockchain project" as we apply many more revolutionary technologies.
+We decided to use Parity Substrate as we don’t see the need to create something if there’s already great technologies out there that we can already use.
+Today we’re proud of our Smart Contract for IT layer and approach the ThreeFold Grid v3.0 release this year which will expose its full potential to interact with the primitives of the grid.

 ## So what is this Smart Contract for IT about?